-Although there is evidence about how to influence changes in practice, Bloom 2005 and Boonyasai 2007 report the difficulty of measuring the impact of initiatives such as RPR on patient outcomes.
+Although there is evidence about how to influence changes in practice, Bloom 2005 and Boonyasai 2007 report the difficulty of measuring the impact of initiatives similar to RPR on patient outcomes.
 The impacts of changes in practice on patient care are complex and hard to quantify, particularly where the intervention takes a broad approach.
 Additional studies are needed to determine whether educational interventions create clinical benefits (Boonyasai 2007).

 In the RPR survey and interviews, doctors often reported they had made small changes in response to RPR.
-Small improvements are relatively easy for doctors to make with minimal ongoing support and may therefore be more likely than more substantive changes.
+Small improvements are relatively easy for doctors to make with minimal ongoing support and may therefore be more likely to be made and also sustained compared to more substantive changes.
+Although changes were often described as "small" they have the potential to make real differences in all areas of practice.